-Here are 5 concrete reasons why customer content is a must-have in any furniture brand’s eCommerce paired with examples from leading homeware brands.
+Here are 5 concrete reasons why customer content is a must-have in any furniture brand’s eCommerce.
+Alongside this we have paired each reason with examples from leading homeware brands.

 1. Riviera Maison: Help online customers understand product sizes and styles

-Your customers are asking themselves: Will it be too small?
+Customers are asking themselves: Will it be too small?
 Will it overpower the room?
 Will the material actually look how I imagine it does?
-How will it integrate with the rest of my furniture??
+How will it integrate with the rest of my furniture?

-Luckily, User Generated Content is there to abate these buying qualms before they even begin.
+Luckily, User Generated Content is there to ease these buying qualms before they even begin.

-Premium furniture brand, Riviera Maison, has collected over 50,000 User Generated images from social media through the Photoslurp platform to be used in their eCommerce efforts.
+Premium furniture brand, Riviera Maison, has collected over 50,000 User Generated images from social media through the Photoslurp platform.
 Their goal?
-To give their customers another way to understand how their products will actually look in their own homes.
+To improve their e-Commerce efforts, by giving their customers another way to understand how their products will actually look in their own homes.